 Estrella Drive gave us really mixed feelings.
 I’m still worried we missed something and played it wrong, as we’ve never had such a difficult time with a T.I.M.E Stories scenario.
 I’m interested to hear other people’s thoughts on how they found it!
 I’m almost hoping we played it wrong, as I really want to love this scenario as much as I loved the others!

-The RRP for Estrella Drive is £21.99, and it can be found at independent game stores, which can be found using this store locator.Thank you for reading!
-GirlGeekUpNorth x
+The RRP for Estrella Drive is £21.99, and it can be found at independent game stores, which can be found using this store locator.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter